Richard Witschge: International career

 Witschge earned 31 caps for the Netherlands, in which he scored one goal.
 He made his debut on 21 February 1990 in a 0–0 friendly draw against Italy, and was picked for the 1990 FIFA World Cup under manager Leo Beenhakker.

 An injury sustained with Barcelona ruled him out of UEFA Euro 1992 and he did not make another major tournament until Euro 1996, held in England.
 During this time, his place in the national team was taken by his older brother.

 Witschge's initial spell in the national team yielded 19 appearances and one goal, between February 1990 and March 1992.
 As he subsequently dropped out of contention there was a perception that he had failed to fulfill his early talent, with Beenhakker attributing laziness and immaturity when he bracketed the player alongside contemporaries including Bryan Roy in the Patatgeneratie (French Fries Generation), the implication being that they ate junk food instead of focusing on improvement.

 After an upturn in his fortunes at club level, Witschge was called back in September 1995 during the nation's faltering Euro 1996 qualifying campaign.
 He attended the play-off tie against the Republic of Ireland in Liverpool, but was not ultimately selected.
 In the finals, Witschge was preferred over Edgar Davids by Guus Hiddink, contributing to his teammate's frustration and eventual expulsion from the squad.

 In September 2000, Witschge returned to the national team after a three-year absence due to an injury crisis.
 He won his final cap in a 2–2 home draw with the Republic of Ireland, which dented the Netherlands' qualification prospects for the 2002 World Cup.

 Personal life

 Witschge's older brother, Rob, was also a footballer and a midfielder.

+Richard is related to Dutch actor Cor Witschge (1925-1991); Richard's grandfather was a cousin of Cor.